 Upgrading a vacuum distillation tower (TIA)

-High quality process and mechanical designs as well as maintenance services can provide essential tools to maximise throughput and result in significant gains in refining processes.
-When a major oil refinery in India was constrained by its vacuum tower, it turned to Sulzer to find a solution that would not only solve existing issues in the plant but also achieve capacity increases of over 10%.
+When a major oil refinery in India was constrained by its vacuum tower, it turned to Sulzer Chemtech to find a solution that would not only solve existing issues in the plant but also achieve capacity increases of over 10%.

 For a decade, the refinery had been suffering from frequent failures at the tower of its vacuum distillation unit (VDU), causing considerable unplanned downtime.
-The VDU was started up in 1995 with a capacity of 1.8 million t/y (see Figure 1).
-Reduced crude oil from the atmospheric distillation unit was heated from 335°C to 418°C and partially vaporised in a fired heater, then transferred to the tower flash zone at absolute pressures of 35 mmHg via a transfer line and a tangential vapour horn feed inlet device.
+The VDU was started up in 1995 with a capacity of 1.8 million t/y.
+The reduced crude oil, coming from the atmospheric distillation unit, was heated from 635°F (335°C) to 784.4°F (418°C) and partially vaporised in a fired heater, then transferred to the tower flash zone at absolute pressures of 35 mmHg via a transfer line and a tangential vapour horn feed inlet device.
 There, the liquid and the vapour phases would be separated.
-Liquids would drop down to the stripping trays at the bottom of the tower, while vapours would be fractionated into heavy vacuum gas oil (HVGO) and light vacuum gas oil (LVGO) in the upper sections.
+Liquids would drop down to the stripping trays at the bottom of the tower, while vapours would be fractionated into heavy vacuum gasoil (HVGO) and light vacuum gasoil (LVGO) in the upper sections.

 The sudden pressure variations also damaged the structured packings located in the wash bed and the HVGO pumparound section, which could not fractionate the bottoms anymore.
 In addition, entrainment of reduced crude oil to the HVGO was experienced.
 Therefore, large volumes of contaminants could not be removed, resulting in off-specification VGO being fed to the HDC and FCC units.